celiamance/code_by_celia/SKO/WEEK11/readme.md

 This week I focused more on improving my sketch aesthetically as I wasn't making much progress advancing the code... - [originally](https://celiamance.github.io/codewords/SKO/WEEK11/week11updated/), I chose this font called [Migra](https://pangrampangram.com/products/migra?variant=32840636170294) from the Pangram Pangram font foundry.
 I really liked the sharp serifs and the interesting letter shapes.
 However, the free version of the font only came with the Extra Light and Extra bold versions!!
 Andy gave me some great advice in class about considering a heavier typeface and not using a pure white background because it can be very stark and glary on the computer screen.
 I also made the change to have the [shuffled and original texts appearing simultaneously](https://celiamance.github.io/codewords/SKO/WEEK11/week11progress3/) as I was not making any progress constructing a class to make that transition automatically.

+Andy's feedback:
+* great concept of 2 paras at once... how to emphasise this effect?
+* typeface looks great, but a little too much glare (use grey bg? or heavier type?) - remember to acknowledge typefoundry/designer
+* Spacing is also maybe a bit loose?
+* adding more features worth experimenting

 <img src="split2.jpg">

 ```